AckeeCZ/postgres-backup-to-s3/README.md

-# Backup container for postgres instances
+# Backup container for PostgreSQL instances

 This image provides a cron daemon that runs daily backups from postgres (clustered or single instance) to Amazon S3.